Like it or not, fitness is now as much a part of social media as holiday selfies and avocado toast.

 However you dress it up, shaming one body type against another isn’t motivational or inspiring.
 It’s bullshit.
 You don’t need to conform to society’s perception of ‘fitness’ to be sexy.
 You don’t need to have abs or a squat booty to be sexy.
 Just be fearless, be confident, and be yourself.
 Now THAT’s the new sexy.

-5. You've got to lift weights
+5. You have to lift weights

 Whisper it quietly, but fitness doesn’t just revolve around squats and deadlifts.
 If you don’t like lifting weights, guess what?
 You don’t have to.
 There are plenty of other ways to stay fit and healthy without picking up a barbell.